Owner/Chief Instructor, Paul Neuman

 Instructor, Tamayo Neuman

 I was born in Shinjuku and started Aikido at the Aikido World Headquarters 30 years ago and am ranked 3rd Dan by the Aikikai Foundation.
-My father, whom I respect very much, was recently promoted to 8th dan (8th-degree black belt), and it was under his influence that I learned the wonders of Aikido.
+It was under the influence of my 8th dan father, whom I respect very much, that I learned the wonders of Aikido.
 As a mother of three and helping to run Aikido classes for children, I consider it very important to be involved in the education and development of children in particular.
 It is my greatest pleasure to be involved in the growth of our students through daily Aikido practice.
 I look very forward to enjoy the training with them each class and value the time on the mats with our students.

 Instructor, Hiroyuki Tateno

 I began training Aikido in 1990 while living and working in Taiwan.
 My boss at the time told me to start and I am happy that he did.
 Thanks to him I discovered Aikido and have since devoted myself to training.
 In January of 2019, I was fortunate to be promoted to 6th Dan.
 I worked at a Japanese pharmaceutical company here and continue to train and occasionally teach classes at that company’s dojo.
 It is my pleasure to assist Paul Sensei with his Aikido classes.
 I hope we can all enjoy the world of “harmony” through Aikido.